 The Sydney Funnel Web Spider is so venomous that it can kill a person in fifteen minutes.
 Oddly, the venom is only dangerous to invertebrates and primates, so pets are generally not harmed by a bite.
 What makes the spider more dangerous is that it lives near people and the males frequently take refuge during the day in shoes, laundry, and gardens.
 When threatened, they bite, repeatedly until removed.
 The fangs are strong enough to pierce a fingernail or shoe leather, which isn’t surprising considering the spider had a 3-4 inch leg span.

 Bonus Spider- Megarachne

-When the strange fossil was unearthed in 300 million year old rock in the 1980’s, the paleontologists announced that the remains of the biggest spider ever to crawl had been found.
+When the strange fossil was unearthed in 300 million-year-old rock in the 1980s, the paleontologists announced that the remains of the biggest spider ever to crawl had been found.
 Its body measured 54 cm, and it used its front appendages to sweep through the muck to capture small invertebrates.
-It lived during the Carboniferous Period, about 100 million years before the first dinosaurs, and was joined by nearly 800 species of cockroach.
-It wasn’t until 2005 that enhanced technology allowed the scientists to correctly identify the giant creepy crawly as a sea scorpion (read more about the scorpion symbolism), an equally scary aquatic cousin of the spider.
+It lived during the Carboniferous Period, about 100 million years before the first dinosaurs, and was joined by nearly 800 species of cockroaches.
+It wasn’t until 2005 that enhanced technology allowed the scientists to correctly identify the giant creepy-crawly as a sea scorpion (read more about the scorpion symbolism), an equally scary aquatic cousin of the spider.
 Not a spider, but still scary!

 Bonus: 5 Shocking Giant Prehistoric Spiders